Ministry of State Security (Soviet Union): Second and Third Main Directorates

 The Second Main Directorate focused on domestic counterintelligence and acted as an internal security and political police force.
 The goal of this department was to combat foreign intelligence operations within the USSR and its territories.
 The Second Directorate worked mainly inside the country to combat foreign espionage and to study the forms and methods used by foreign intelligence services on the territory of the U.S.S.R.
 The work it did abroad aimed to organize operational-technical intelligence, i.e., the investigation of the forms, working methods and regulations of the intelligence, counterintelligence, and police and administrative organs of foreign countries.

 The Third Main Directorate was concerned with military counterintelligence.
 It carried out many of the same tasks as SMERSH, which it absorbed, as it conducted political surveillance of armed forces.
 It relied heavily on the Army Special Section to ensure the loyalties of the soldiers and officers.
 The MGB operatives were used to supervise personnel and daily action, as well as to carry out counterintelligence operations.

-The Fifth Main Directorate
+Fifth Main Directorate

 The Fifth Main Directorate evolved out of the Main Secret Political Administration.
 It was responsible for regulating and repressing real or imagined dissent within the party apparatus and Soviet society.
 This involved supervising almost every aspect of Soviet life, including the intelligentsia, bureaucracy, general administrative agencies, cultural organizations, educational institutions, and even the party apparatus itself.
 They investigated the political reliability of the entire population of the Soviet Union, with particular attention to the Party and Soviet apparatus, up to the highest leaders of the Party and government.